Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 The TokenTax dashboard also conveniently stores all your information from previous years so that you can easily share any past tax year with the IRS.
-All of these features are reason to choose TokenTax to manage your crypto taxes.
+All of these features are reasons to choose TokenTax to manage your crypto taxes.

 For the more complex audit questions, you need to be able to show proof that your crypto tax calculations track all cost bases for your crypto audit trail.
 Having a crypto CPA on hand will help you respond with details about your crypto lending and margin trading.
 It will help immensely to have crypto tax experts who have successfully guided individuals through audits before.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.